 all metals.
 In fact it's part of all conductors, from plasma to battery

 acid to charged dust storms.
 In copper metal, the electric fluid is

 actually the outer electrons

 of all the copper atoms.
 In any metal, the outer electrons do not orbit

 the individual atoms.
-The electrons do not behave as textbook diagrams
+The electrons do not behave as 4th grade textbook

 usually depict atoms.
 Instead, the atoms' outer electrons drift around